-Second, based on these data, in Anatomy Tutorials we aim to provide helpful guides for those attempting to visually depict various mustelids, breaking down major physical traits among the sub-families.
+• Second, based on these data, in Anatomy Tutorials we aim to provide helpful guides for those attempting to visually depict various mustelids, breaking down major physical traits among the subfamilies.

 How we help

 Having a website that educates people about real-life mustelids is one thing, but how does a list of fictional media help these animals in the real world?
-Such content is merely fiction and doesn’t represent reality, right?
-Fictional media shouldn’t reflect on mustelids in the real world, but it often does.
-People have a tendency to form opinions about elusive animals at an early age based on what they’ve learnt from cartoons, literature and other media, and these early beliefs tend to stick with people through adulthood.
+Such content is merely fiction and does not represent reality, right?
+Fictional media should not reflect on mustelids in the real world but it certainly can.
+Some people have a tendency to form opinions about elusive animals at an early age based on what they learnt from rumours, cartoons, literature, and other media, and if there is a lack of interest in learning more about them, these early beliefs can stick with people through adulthood.

 Sometimes our habit of anthropomorphising animals to make them seem more interesting or relatable can inadvertently perpetuate inaccurate stereotypes, and while the practise itself is by no means “wrong”, it is important to clarify the differences between fiction and real animal behaviour.

 While there are many great scientists and conservation organisations that both help educate people about mustelids and protect their habitat, some are simply out-of-touch with the lay public because they continue to use terminology that is unnecessarily confusing or misleading, or not examine the advantages of popular culture to spread their knowledge.
 To be fair, given how few non-otter mustelid fans there are compared to others within the family, it is reasonable that few scientists would have a comprehensive understanding of how these animals are viewed by the general public today, outside of the more common academic folklore studies.